mgrzanka/Antivirus/README.md

 # Simple antivirus that tracks and warns about suspicious files
-This project provides its user a very basic protection from malicious files.
+This project provides its user a very basic protection from malicious files.\n
 author: Małgorzata Grzanka